Here are my 7 Tips for visiting Machu Picchu, which was named the best-rated landmark in the world by TripAdvisor’s Traveler’s Choice 2016.

 Watch video: Machu Picchu: more than a journey through the Inca Civilization.

-Extra Tips to visit Machu Picchu
+Extra Tips for visiting Machu Picchu

 P.S.: Don’t forget to take the yellow vaccine at last 10 days prior to your arrival, and the international certificate of vaccination for yellow fever.